cyaelcastro/Power-Wire-Monitoring-System/README.md

 # Power Wire Monitoring System :zap:

 The system is conformed by:
 - Monitoring dashboard developed with Express.js.
-Using Websockets and MQTT for the communication ( @CYaelCastro )
+Using Websockets and MQTT for the communication ( @cyaelcastro )
 - Microcontroller sensing the power manhole
 - NODEMCU sending information to the MQTT Broker